Tarfala Research Station, SE

 Facilities

-Availability for access
+Availability for access in the 2024 call

-Time frame for access preparation
+Time frame for access preparations

-TRS is open during March and April, and between late June and mid-September.
-Applications for the spring season (March-April) should be sent in at latest during November if they involve snowmobile driving, and otherwise in January.
-Applications for the summer season (June-September) should be sent in at latest during February.Â
+Information on the arrangements for the spring season (March-April) should be provided to the station at latest in November if they involve snowmobile driving, and otherwise in January.
+For the summer season (June-September), the information should be sent in at latest during February.

 Permits, licenses and training

-Permits and licenses required: TRS is located in an area where the use of snowmobiles is not permitted.
-Exceptions can be granted by the County Administrative Board Norrbotten (Länsstyrelsen Norrbotten), and TRS applies annually for an exemption.
-If you plan to conduct spring field work (March-April) including the use of snowmobiles for transportation, you need to contact TRS in November the year before your planned field work.
-TRS will then include your project in TRS’ annual application to the County Administrative Board Norrbotten.
 Working under a TRS exemption ensures that all regulations and best practices as established by TRS and the local Sami communities regarding winter work and travel are respected and followed.
 It is not recommended to submit an individual application to the County Administrative Board Norrbotten if your project is based at or supported by TRS.
-TRS can not provide snowmobiles for external projects, but can assist the external project lead in renting snowmobiles (and sledges if needed) from local enterprises in Nikkaluokta, Kiruna or Abisko, and transporting them to TRS.
+TRS cannot provide snowmobiles for external projects, but can assist the external project lead in renting snowmobiles (and sledges if needed) from local enterprises in Nikkaluokta, Kiruna or Abisko, and transporting them to TRS.

-Certification or training required from RI users and Risk assessment and/or HSE requirements The PI is responsible for making sure that the entire group reads the TRS Safety info & station etiquette (addressing risk assessment and HSE requirements) and that they all sign the TRS Safety agreement when arriving at TRS.
+Certification or training required from RI users and Risk assessment and/or HSE requirements.
+The PI is responsible for making sure that the entire group reads the TRS Safety info & station etiquette (addressing risk assessment and HSE requirements) and that they all sign the TRS Safety agreement when arriving at TRS.Â

 Medical guidelines

-No formal requirements, but users need to have physical capacity to work in a remote arctic, mountain environment.
-Any known illnesses/allergies/medication need/disabilities/etc. need to be communicated in the application.
+No formal requirements, but users need to have physical capacity to work in a remote arctic mountain environment.
+Any known illnesses/allergies/medication need/disabilities/etc. need to be communicated to the station when preparing to the access.
 The station manager will evaluate the extended risks this might entail when staying in a remote location such as TRS.
 Any dietary requirements must be included in your application.
-TRS may not be able to cater to all needs and if so, guests need to bring their own food.Â
+TRS may not be able to cater to all needs and if so, guests need to bring their own food.

 Scroll to Top